 There are steps you can take to calculate a salary that’s accurate, fair and right for your business.

 Calculate Monthly Net Income

 This relatively straightforward formula can help you determine how much your business can afford to pay.
-The unfortunate truth is that, in their earliest days, many businesses do not generate enough income to pay owners a handsome salary.

 Calculate Your Tax Savings and Company Debt